 About this partnership

-Since 2002, the Nicaragua partnership has been working to identify indigeneous leaders and pastors, provide them with hands-on training and to eguip them to plant churches in Nicaragua.
+Since 2002, the Nicaragua partnership has been working to identify indigeneous leaders and pastors, provide them with hands-on training and to equip them to plant churches in Nicaragua.
 Our goal is simply stated and clear: to establish a self-sustaining church planting movement in Nicaragua.

 To that end, we currently have four established Vineyard churches, two church plants and three mission churches in Nicaragua.
-All but one are pastored and led by native Nicaraguans.
+All are pastored and led by native Nicaraguans.
 We are working closely with other missions organizations that are connected to the Vineyard to meet ongoing needs of these communities.
 These organizations and individuals include: i-61 Ministries, Arms of Love, Global Village Project, Nica Impact, and the efforts of Doug & Julie Effinger.

 In 2014, we held a three-week leadership training bootcamp that was attended by 25 young leaders from around Nicaragua as well as two renegade Argentinians.
 The outcome was that all of those leaders grew in vision, confidence and ability to lead future churches and plants.
 In July of 2015, 11 pastors and leaders from Nicaragua joined us for the Global Family conference and celebration in Columbus, Ohio to continue building up and strengthening these leaders.
 In Summer 2016, we held our 4th Nicaragua National Conference in Managua.
 In 2018 56 brave Nicaraguan La Vina members traveled 18 hours by bus to attend the first all Central American La Vina Conference in Guatemala.

 The Nicaragua Partnership exists within Vineyard Missions with the goal of developing a self sustained church planting movement within Nicaragua.
 Our focus is on training and equipping young, national leaders to lead, pastor and plant churches.
 U.S. churches work alongside Nicaraguan churches to support and encourage the work they are doing in the communities they serve.
 Partner churches are encouraged to take short term teams to Nicaragua to support the work there in a variety of ways including: training events and conferences, outreach and evangelism, building projects and 'relational ministry'.
 We ask each church that joins the partnership for regular financial support as well as a 10 year commitment.
 This is because our partnership is built on the foundation of relationship and long term commitment.
-For more information on the Nicaragua Partnership please contact Glenn Schroder by clicking here.

 Population: 6.1 million